 Path of the Eclipse Shadow

-Regions seeing, at least, a partial eclipse: Much of Asia, North in Australia, West in North America, Pacific.
+Regions seeing, at least, a partial eclipse: South/East Europe, Asia, Much of Africa, Pacific, Atlantic, Indian Ocean.

 Is this eclipse visible in Washington DC?

 The eclipse starts at one location and ends at another.
 The times below are actual times (in UTC) when the eclipse occurs.

 |Event||UTC Time||Time in Washington DC*|

 |First location to see the partial eclipse begin||Feb 17 at 03:57:52||Feb 16 at 10:57:52 pm|

 |First location to see the full eclipse begin||Feb 17 at 05:05:19||Feb 17 at 12:05:19 am|